Karanxa/Reconner/README.md

 First of all you can direclty exceute the script by providing the necessary exceutable permissions and then by typing

-Command : ./reconner.sh [target name] ( for example : ./reconner.sh tesla.com )
+Command :-  ./reconner.sh [target name] ( for example : ./reconner.sh tesla.com )

 The above given command will execute the script and provid you with the recon data, given that all the necessary tools are alredy installed in your given enviornment and all them are on the right path.

+Required tools for this to exceute properly :

+assetfinder
+amass
+arjun
+cloudfail
+corscanner
+dirsearch
+subjack
+subover
+subzy
+subfinder
+scripthunter
+waybackurls
+Tko-subs

 Note :